CirclesofJerk/pacfiles/readme/ralsei readme.txt

 there are a few saysounds to type in chat, you can easily find those in the pac editor

+i can do anything
+chaos
+smile
+bye
+op
+nice
+metamorphosis

 feel free to modify this pac for other characters or w/e though credit is nice i guess

 find me at https://steamcommunity.com/id/circlesofjerk/ for questions